 - Permanent work restriction and the employer's willingness to accommodate

 It is important to gather this type of medical documentation and options for your treating physician in order to enhance your ability to obtain a fair permanent partial disability settlement or other lifetime medical benefits from a workers' compensation arbitrator or the Workers' Compensation Commission.

 Contact Our Illinois Workers' Compensation Attorneys

 Insurance companies will try to give equal weight to the AMA rating or only present the AMA rating to the courts.
 The reality is that many other factors affect a settlement, and it takes a knowledgeable attorney to be able to navigate around the tactics that the insurance company will try to use.
 At Strong Law Offices, we have the proven track record and experience necessary to effectively represent your interests in your claim.

 Schedule a free initial consultation with one of our experienced lawyers today.
-Contact us at 309-740-9092 or 866-606-7862.
-We have four convenient office locations in Peoria, Bloomington, Springfield and Decatur, Illinois.
+Contact us at 866-606-7862.
+We have convenient office locations in Peoria, Bloomington, Decatur and Springfield.
 Evening, weekend and off-site appointments are available by request.
 We handle workers' compensation claims throughout the state of Illinois.

 When You Have Been Injured, Get Strong — We Are On Your Side